lokgar/commstools/README.md

 CommsTools is a modern, modular Python library for high-performance digital communications research.

-It adopts a **"Hardware-First" architecture**, allowing researchers to seamlessly switch between **CPU (NumPy)** for ease of debugging and **GPU (CuPy)** for massive parallel acceleration—without changing their high-level code.

 ## 🚀 Key Features

 * **Hardware-First Architecture**:
   * **CPU Mode**: Standard execution built on NumPy.
-Default behavior, perfect for debugging and small-scale simulations.
+Default behavior, perfect for debugging and small-scale simulations (or when GPU is not available).
-  * **GPU Mode**: High-performance execution built on CuPy.
-Simply move your signals to the GPU to accelerate heavy DSP operations.
+  * **GPU Mode**: High-performance execution built on CuPy (JAX is also supported).
+Requires CUDA-compatible GPU and appropriate drivers.
-* **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sampling rate, modulation format, etc.).
+* **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sampling rate, modulation format, etc.) and provides methods for DSP operations and visualization.
 * **JAX Interoperability**: Explicitly export data to JAX for specialized research tasks like gradient calculation or machine learning integration.

 ## 📦 Installation